hernanponcedeleon/Dat3M/README.md

 ```
 java -jar porthos/target/porthos-2.0.5-jar-with-dependencies.jar -s <source> -scat <CAT file> -t <target> -tcat <CAT file> -i <program file> [options]
 ```
-DARTAGNAN supports programs written in the .litmus or .pts formats (see below).
-For PORTHOS, programs shall be written in the .pts format since they need to be compiled to two different architectures.
+DARTAGNAN supports programs written in the .litmus or .bpl (Boogie) formats.
+For PORTHOS, programs shall be written in the .bpl format.

 The -cat,-scat,-tcat options specify the paths to the CAT files.

-For programs written in the .pts format, \<source> and \<target> specify the architectures to which the program will be compiled.
+For programs written in the .bpl format, \<source> and \<target> specify the architectures to which the program will be compiled.
 They must be one of the following:
 - none
 - tso